gofynd/fdk-cli/README.md

 	- Maven (To use `fdk extension init` for java extension initialization)
 	- pip (To use `fdk extension init` for python extension initialization)

-**Note:** Experimental support for Windows is available, but please be aware that it may not be fully stable.

 # Installation